Teaching Consent: Start Young and Keep Talking

 Consent and regard for others' wishes can be an uncomfortable subject to discuss with young children.
 They don't generally understand why the parent may want to talk about it, but waiting until a child is "old enough" to understand the necessity for sexual consent and healthy relationships, you have already waited too long.
 Instead, use daily interaction such as this to infuse an understanding of consent and empathy into your child's understanding of respectful relationships.

-Teach them that their bodies belong to them:
+Teach kids that their bodies belong to them

 Tell them that their bodies are theirs, and that no one should touch them without permission.
 Teach them what touches are appropriate and when, and that if anyone touches (or tries to touch) them in a way that is inappropriate they should tell you...even if the other person says not to.
 It is important to start telling children early, and to tell them often, that their bodies are theirs.